 PURPOSE OF JOB

-To work as part of a multi agency team of staff providing an integrated approach to the delivery of services to achieve the principal aim of the Youth Offending Service which is to prevent offending and re-offending by young people in Brent.
+- To work as part of a multi agency team of staff providing an integrated approach to the delivery of services to achieve the principal aim of the Youth Offending Service which is to prevent offending and re-offending by young people.

 Responsibility for the preparation of reports including Pre-Sentence and Referral Order Reports in line with National Standards